 My makeup collection is big, so I knew I had to get drawers.
 But I knew I wanted organizers/baskets in my drawers to organize my makeup even more.
 Before I actually bought anything, I counted my products and measured them so I knew I was going to get things that would actually fit my products.

 If you’re having a bigger makeup collection, I would recommend getting an IKEA Alex Drawer.
 Probably 95% of the makeup influencers have this drawer, but it does work so well with makeup I just had to mention this.
 Amazon does sell some dupes, so if you don’t have an IKEA close to you, check out this one for example.
-If you’re looking for a bigger makeup organizer but an affordable one, check out this storage drawer with wheels or this one without wheels.
+If you’re looking for a bigger makeup organizer but an affordable one.

 If you’re looking for DIY ways to organize your makeup collection, please keep on reading, I’ll be sharing some very interesting DIY tips later on!